thekofimensah/bestlist-vitara/README.md

 Can't get the keyboard to act native, only when a popup with a native look comes, but that's no bueno

+Need to resize image, screenshotted images are too long for the stars to work.
+But do this only when we do the redesign of that screen

 Expected behaviors:
 So when the drag to refresh functionality appears, every element on the page should be refreshed.